Can You Sue An Insurance Company Over A Property Damage Claim?

 The easiest way to sue an insurance company is to hire a lawyer specializing in the first-party claims process and dealing with insurance companies.

-You’re not the first insurance policyholder to have felt pushed around by an insurance company.
+You’re not the first insurance policyholder to feel pushed around by an insurance company.
 In any major city, you’ll find plenty of lawyers with firsthand experience dealing with insurance claims.

 Generally, a lawsuit against an insurance company proceeds like this: